 Unlike some cities, Meridian isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Meridian are a mix of both white- and blue-collar jobs.
-Overall, Meridian is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Meridian who work in office and administrative support (12.99%), sales jobs (12.68%), and healthcare (8.10%).
+Overall, Meridian is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Meridian who work in office and administrative support (12.07%), sales jobs (11.32%), and healthcare (10.46%).

-The per capita income in Meridian in 2010 was $20,933, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,732 for a family of four.
+The per capita income in Meridian in 2018 was $23,116, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,464 for a family of four.
 However, Meridian contains both very wealthy and poor people as well.
-Meridian also has one of the higher rates of people living in poverty in the nation, with 33.65% of its population below the federal poverty line.

 Meridian is an extremely ethnically-diverse city.
 The people who call Meridian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meridian residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Meridian include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Meridian include English, Irish, German, Scots-Irish, and French.

 The most common language spoken in Meridian is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.